Skip to content Skip to site navigation

 Your Stanford directory listing (StanfordWho) will no longer appear.
 You will not be able to log into the Stanford view of StanfordWho.

 120 days after you graduate, your account will change to a base level account.
-This base level account is good for five years, giving you access to your transcripts and other online information, but not to @stanford.edu email.
+This base level account is good for five years, giving you access to your transcripts and other online information, but not to @stanford.edu email or Google Drive.
 Email access ends when the grace period ends, and any email left on the university mail servers will be deleted.
 However, you are eligible for a permanent Stanford Alumni email account* if you qualify under the Stanford Alumni Association definition of “alumni”, i.e., have completed 3 or more quarters in a Stanford degree-granting programs.

 If you are eligible for and create an alumni account, new email sent to your @stanford.edu address after it closes is sent automatically to your @alumni.stanford.edu address for two years.
 Set up autoreply for your @stanford.edu email address at any point during those two years to notify others of your new @alumni.stanford.edu address.